angrbrd/hyperledger-fabric-basics/README.md

 Now that the chaincode has been set up in the appropriate directory, it is time to run the application code.
 The sample application will enroll an administrative user, `WebAppAdmin`, which is pre-registered with the membership services.
 Think of this user as a "boot strap user" that is given special priveleges.
 These privileges allow the `WebAppAdmin` user to register and enroll other new users.
 Next, the application will dynamically register an enroll a new user, `WebApp_user1` with the help of `WebAppAdmin`.
 This new user `WebApp_user1` then deploys the chaincode.

 In order to run the application, execute the following commands for either the single peer network or the four peer network.
-From the root directory of this repository:
+Switch to the root directory of this repository:

+	cd hyperledger-fabric-basics

+followed by:

+	node crowd_fund_demo.js <docker_host_ip> single-peer

+or

+	node crowd_fund_demo.js <docker_host_ip> four-peer

+As in this example `<docker_host_ip>` is `192.168.99.100`, the commands become:

 	node crowd_fund_demo.js 192.168.99.100 single-peer